psalqvist/react.js/README.md

 hulu - hulu clone using react.js and server side rendering using next.js

-netflix - netflix cline using react.js
+netflix - netflix clone using react.js